Siege of Seringapatam (1799): Legacy

 Two cannon captured by the British during the battle are displayed at the Royal Military College, Sandhurst, now standing in front of the officers' mess.
-Tipu's Tiger, an automaton now in the Victoria & Albert Museum, was captured at Seringapatam.
+Tipu's Tiger, an automaton now in the Victoria and Albert Museum, was captured at Seringapatam.

 Much of the site of the battle is still intact including the ramparts, the Water Gate where the Tipu Sultan's body was found, the area where the British prisoners were held, and the site of the destroyed palace.

 Around 80 men of the Swiss ‘de Meuron Regiment’, who fell during the siege, and their family members are buried in the Garrison Cemetery, Seringapatam.

-Depictions in literature
+Depictions

 Wilkie Collins's novel The Moonstone begins with the looting of the jewels removed from Seringapatam in 1799 from Tipu's treasury.
 The siege was also depicted in H.M.
 Milner's play "Tippo Saib, Or The Storming of Seringatam" in 1823 at the Royal Colburg Theatre on the South Bank, London.
 The siege and Tipu's death also received considerable attention in France, as Tipu had been viewed as an ally of the French, with the most prominent being Étienne de Jouy's "Tippo-Saëb, tragédie" which premiered at the Comédie-Française in 1813 with Talma in the lead role.

 The Battle of Seringapatam is the main conflict in the novel Sharpe's Tiger, by Bernard Cornwell.

 The siege and subsequent looting are depicted in Tania James's 2023 novel Loot.